Hiʻiaka: Lohiʻau

 In the best known story, Pele once fell into a deep sleep and left her body to wander, and was lured by the sound of a hula-drum accompanied by a wonderful voice.
 In the Epic Tale of Hiʻiakaikapoliopele, it is said that Pele did not accidentally hear the sounds of the drums and voices.
 Instead, this version says that Kanikawi and Kanikawa (the gods of Lohiʻau and his people) wanted Pele to specifically hear Lohiʻau, and later become his wife.
 She appeared in spirit at a festival on Kauaʻi (in most versions of the legend; another variation has her visit Kauaʻi physically while first seeking a home) where she fell in love with the singer, a young chief named Lohiʻau.
 Hiʻiaka had been watching over her, and after nine days she grew worried and sang an incantation to bring Pele back.
 Upon her return, Pele longed for Lohiʻau and decided to send a messenger to bring him to her.
-Hiʻiaka volunteered to go on the dangerous journey, as long as Pele would protect her sacred grove of Lehua trees and her lover, Hōpoe (meaning "one encircled, as with a lei or with loving arms").
+Hiʻiaka volunteered to go on the dangerous journey, as long as Pele would protect her sacred grove of Lehua trees and her beloved friend, Hōpoe (meaning "one encircled, as with a lei or with loving arms").

 Pele agreed to Hiʻiaka's request, but insisted that she return with Lohiʻau within 40 days.
 She also instructed Hiʻiaka not to fall in love with Lohiʻau, or even embrace him.